-This may sound the stuff of nightmares, but actually hedgehogs share several traits in common with a hamster.
+This may sound the stuff of nightmares, but hedgehogs make great pets and share several traits in common with a hamster.
 For example they are both nocturnal, prefer to live alone, run long distances at night…oh…and are incredibly cute.

 But in truth, the analogy ends there because hedgehogs have a different set of needs to live a long and happy life (But heck, the idea of a giant, carnivorous, spiky hamster is too good not to share!)

 Those glossy brown eyes, tapered nose, and coat of quills, make them a photogenic pet, possibly one reason for their recent rise in popularity.
 But before rushing out to buy one, you should be familiar with their needs and be certain you can provide a happy hog home.

 For starters, do some research and find out if hedgehogs are legal in your state.
 Since the African pygmy hedgehog is not a native species, some states have banned keeping them as pets in order to protect native wildlife and the local ecosystem.